Fragtality/PilotsDeck/README.md

   <br/>
 * **vJoyDrv**
  \[ Joystick:Button(:t) ] (Command)<br/>
  :grey_exclamation: This Action is related to the vJoy Device-Driver from njz3!
-To use it you have to install the vJoy Driver to your System and configure the Virtual Joysticks!<br/>
+To use it you have to install the vJoy Driver to your System and configure the Virtual Joysticks.
+Only simple Button presses are supported - Axis, POV or FFB are not supported by the Plugin.<br/>
- PilotsDeck is compiled for vJoy Version (v2.2.1.1)[https://github.com/njz3/vJoy/releases/tag/v2.2.1.1], be sure to install/use this exact Version.<br/>
+ PilotsDeck is compiled for vJoy Version [v2.2.1.1](https://github.com/njz3/vJoy/releases/tag/v2.2.1.1), be sure to install/use this exact Version.<br/>
+ As these Joysticks/Buttons present themself as normal "Game Controller" within Windows, they are detectable for every Program.
+But note: The Plugin will only trigger anything as long as the Sim is running.<br/>
 There is no need to install the vJoy Driver if you are not planning to use this specific Action.
   - *Joystick*: The Number of the virtual Joystick to use, as configured by you in vJoy (Joystick 1 - 16).
   - *Button*: The Number of the Button on that Joystick, as configured by you in vJoy (Button 1 - 128).
   - *Toggle*: The specified Button is handled as toggleable Button, meaning a press on the StreamDeck will toggle the Buttons State and it will remain in that State.
 Without this Option the StreamDeck-Button handles like a Joystick-Button (down when pressed, up when released).<br/><br/>